NclRSE-Training/git-ultra-novice/_episodes/09-history.md

 If everything is in one large document, it's hard (but not impossible) to undo changes to the introduction without also undoing changes made later to the conclusion.
-If the introduction and conclusion are stored in separate files, on the other hand, moving backward and forward in time becomes much easier.
+If, on the other hand, the introduction and conclusion are stored in separate files, moving backward and forward in time becomes much easier.

 > ## Recovering Older Versions of a File